TheFox/timr/README.md

 	timr -C "$HOME/.timr/client1"

+Default:

+	$HOME/.timr/defaultc

 ## Commands

 See `timr <command> --help` to read details about a specific command, or `timr help <command>` to open the man page for this command.

-The man pages are also available online: <https://timr.fox21.at/man/>
+The man pages are also available online: <https://timr.fox21.at/man/timr.1.html>

 ### Start Command